mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

     the image will be blurred in a way or another.<br>
     You can selectively keep the part of the image which does not contain<br>
     artifacts sharp by using the followin controls.<br>
-    This allow to selectively blend artifacts.
+    This allow to selectively blend artifacts.<br>
+    <br>Enabling this features automatically disabled dedithering feature.

     Consider artifacts above this treshold:
         Tune this to select more or less artifacts, depending on their strength.
     Show selected artifacts mask (need glow/blur enabled) This will show only the part of the image that contains artifacts.
         Use it to for a better visual feedback of the following parameters.
         Please, enable "glow" to s

-    1* Under treshold: Cancel blur (Glow)
-        How much the glow/blur function will skip blurring "unartifacted" areas.
-    2* Under treshold: Cancel Bandwidth limited chroma How much the Bandwidth limited chroma function will skip blurring "unartifacted" areas.
-    3* Under treshold: Cancel artifacts
+    Cancel artifacts under the treshold
-        How much the artifacts under the treshold will be completely removed.
+        How much of the artifacts under the treshold will be completely removed.

 **CVBS: Bandwidth limited chroma:**<br>
     Will cause an horizontal chroma bleed which cheaply mimics the effect of<br>